 - Once you form the scones and slice, place the baking sheet in the freezer for 10 to 15 minutes before moving the individual scones around the baking sheet.
 This will help prevent them from breaking.

-- Allow the scones to cool COMPLETELY on an elevated cooling rack before eating or storing.
+- Allow the scones to cool completely on an elevated cooling rack before eating or storing.

 - Store leftover (cooled) strawberry scones loosely wrapped in tin foil on the counter (for up to two days).